Developer: Capcom Publisher: Capcom Release: 01/94 Genre: Platformer

 Chip ‘n Dale Rescue Rangers 2 is an interesting release.
 By 1992 Nintendo releases were starting to dry up.
 Once 1993 came along they were a trickle.
 Nintendo released one of the system’s finest games in Kirby’s Adventure that year along with Capcom’s own Mega Man 6.
 The SNES and Genesis were in a full-scale war with Disney titles releasing left and right.
 Yet for some reason Capcom chose to release Rescue Rangers 2 for the NES in 1994.
-Don’t get me wrong, it’s a decent title but will forever be remembered as a what if it were a Super Nintendo game.
+Don’t get me wrong, it is a decent title but will forever be remembered as a what if it were a Super Nintendo game.

 The original Rescue Rangers is fondly remembered as a solid platformer that was better as a coop experience.
 It captured the essence of the show well, that of small chipmunks in a big world.
 That made for plenty of creative platforming scenarios along the lines of Konami’s Monster in my Pocket.
 It leaned a bit too far on the easy side but was fun while it lasted.
-Rescue Rangers didn’t quite have the popularity of Duck Tales but then again what did?
+Rescue Rangers did not quite have the popularity of Duck Tales but then again what did?

 Sadly, Rescue Rangers 2 loses one of the first game’s better aspects.
 You can no longer choose your route through the game.
 This is one long, linear adventure.
 I guess you can make the argument that it makes the story stronger.
 But no one is playing this for the story.
 You can tackle the game’s final three levels in any order but that is little consolation.
 The linear progression is a huge blow to the game’s replay value as a result.
 It was fun to choose a different path on a new play through; most platformers were one and done affairs back then.
 Now once you’ve beaten Fat Cat there is no reason to ever go back again.